 - Malware protection – must be installed and up to date.

-- Patch management – all the necessary patches have been applied.
+- Patch management – ensure that all necessary patches have been applied.

-Gaining accreditation delivers a number of key benefits to your business.
+Gaining accreditation delivers many key benefits to your business.

 These include: –

-- Protection against the majority of common cyber-attacks, therefore giving you peace of mind
+- Protection against most common cyber-attacks, therefore giving you peace of mind

 - Clear identification of areas for further improvement, even if you meet either of the two levels of accreditation.